Lake Ontario outflow managers to receive new members

 The international agency that manages outflows from Lake Ontario, the International Lake Ontario-St. Lawrence River Board, will receive two new members in the near future.

-The International Joint Commission, which oversees the river board, on Wednesday announced its plans to include new members from municipalities along the shoreline of the lake and river.
+The International Joint Commission, which oversees the river board, on July 17 announced its plans to include new members from municipalities along the shoreline of the lake and river.
+Adding two people would increase membership from 12 to 14 members.
 The new members would assist not only with the board’s existing efforts, but also with documenting the human and social affects of recent flooding to enrich the board’s decisions.

 Kevin Bunch, writer and communications specialist for the commission, said he was uncertain when the new members will be appointed.
 Officials have been discussing what the nomination process would entail.